ccabanero/template-express-graphql/README.md

 #### Type

-* Each entity in data model is declared as a GraphQLObjectType
+* Each entity in your data model is declared as a GraphQLObjectType
 * All GraphQLObjectTypes require a __name__ property - a string.
 * All GraphQLObjectTypes reuqire a __fields__ property - an object (or arrow function when using related objects)
   * The keys are the fields